gajicav/ShoppingAppFinal/README.md

 ## Introduction
 Have you ever needed to have an app to keep track of your shopping lists?
 Have you ever wanted to attach a picture to the shopping list so you can remember what to buy?
 ShopALong can help you:

-* Manage and keep track of many differnet shopping lists.
+* Manage and keep track of many different shopping lists.
 * Add photos to specific items in your list so you remember what the item looks like.
-* Add substitution items under certain items incase the main item is out of stock.
+* Add substitution items under certain items in case the main item is out of stock.
 * Export your shopping list to a CSV so you can view your list in excel.
 * Add prices to your shopping items to see the total cost of your list(s).